christopherdurr/booknotes/sellorbesold.md

 Get over the idea that there’s a scarcity of money because there isn’t!
 There’s plenty of money to go around.
 If you start looking for prosperity and abundance, you’ll see that these things exist all around you.

+Second money is easier to get than first money.

+Your prospect, regardless of what he says, always wants more, not less.
+Believe it or not, people love to spend money, and the more money they spend, the more they enjoy spending it and the more they will enjoy their decision

+People love showing off.